The call out for the second round of Artist On My Street is now closed. The artists selected will be announced here soon!

 The Artist On My Street project was launched on 17 August 2021.
 It brings the work of locally based artists to Coventry neighbourhoods.
 In the first round five artists were selected to show their work in the windows and entrances of public buildings around the suburbs of Coventry, making their unique art visible and accessible to the public.
 Via the audio App ECHOES, audiences can listen to the Artist On My Street artists and see the location of their work.
 Please use this link to access Echoes

 Audiences are also encouraged to share their thoughts and feedback on social media and by using the hashtag

-Over the course of Coventry’s year as UK City of Culture Coventry Artspace will be administering 21 x £500 bursaries for local artists to create work for Coventry communities.
+Over the course of Coventry’s year as UK City of Culture Coventry Artspace will be administering 21 x £500 commissions for local artists to create work for Coventry communities.
+The selected artists will also receive development support to help them with creating the work and progressing their careers.
 The five local artists and community organisations that took part in the first round of commissions were:

 Lorsen Camps at the Jubilee Community Centre, Radford, Coventry